mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ### Updating the Application Secret

-When the Application Secret is updated:
+The following rules apply to an Application Secret:

-- Senders MUST monotonically increment the generation of their Application secret.
+- Senders MUST only use the Application Secret once and monotonically increment the generation of their secret.
-- Recipients SHOULD delete older generations of application secret and as soon as possible, within usability bounds.

-These rules imply that in most circumstances, an application secret will be used for exactly one message.
-Note that while
+- Receivers SHOULD delete an Application Secret once it has been used to derive the corresponding AEAD key and nonce and MAY keep those around for some reasonnable period.

+- Receivers MUST delete an Application Secret once it has been used to successfully decrypt a message.

+[[ OPEN ISSUE: A stronger requirement could be a MUST delete Application Secret N as soon as N+1 has been derived.]]

 ### Application AEAD Key Calculation